benjystanton/benjystanton.github.io/src/posts/2024-11-16-moving-teams-again-sort-of.md

 The positives are that I’m reflecting on how I can do a better job next time.
 I know my old team and department are doing that too.

+### Update

+I feel like I should add that this is not a criticism of the assessment panel.
+Just a bit of frustration that it's difficult to sum up months of work into a few hours.
+I'm also inexperienced at service assessments.
+It's also partly sour grapes from me, and I'm just letting off some steam.

 ## Inclusive design resources

 I updated my list of [inclusive design resources](/blog/inclusive-design-resources).